 Using the wrong air cleaner element may cause premature engine wear or performance problems.

-- 1. Remove the right side cover. ▶ P. 56 - 2.
-Remove the air cleaner housing cover by removing the screws. - 3.
-Release the tabs and pull out the air cleaner element. - 4.
-Install the new air cleaner element. - ▶ Make sure the air cleaner element is installed securely. - 5.
-Install the parts in the reverse order of removal.
+- 1. Remove the air cleaner case cover by removing the screws. - 2.
+Remove the air cleaner element by removing the screw. - 3.
+Install the new air cleaner element. - Make sure the air cleaner element is installed securely.